-The basic ingredients of a delicious mulled wine are good red wine, cinnamon sticks, cloves, sugar and orange.
+The basic ingredients of a delicious mulled wine are good red wine, cinnamon sticks, cloves, sugar, lemon, apple and oranges.
 Other additional ingredients vary according to regions and alter slightly the taste of wine: an organic lemon zest in the Bellunese, a sprinkle of cardamom in South Tyrol and Trentino.

 Once the wine starts to boil, you can decide whether or not to keep heating the wine and burn the alcohol which has not evaporated.
 Generally speaking, a good mulled wine should not contain over 7% alcohol by volume.